Augustine Institute: Academics

-The Augustine Institute offers a Master of Arts in Theology degree and an MA in Leadership for the New Evangelization, both of which can be earned on campus or through distance education.
-The MA (Theology) degree curriculum focuses on the theological foundations for effective catechesis and evangelization.
+The Augustine Institute offers four graduate degree programs: MA in Theology, MA in Pastoral Theology, MA in Catholic Education, and MA in Biblical Studies.
+With the exception of the MA in Biblical Studies, all of the degree programs can be earned either on campus or through distance education.

+The MA in Theology degree curriculum focuses on the theological foundations for effective catechesis and evangelization.
 The required core curriculum consists of eight courses that provide students with a foundation in Theology, Evangelization, Sacred Scripture, and Church History.
 In addition, students have four elective options.
-The institute also offers MA Theology students a optional Concentration in Sacred Scripture, which includes additional requirements.
+The institute also offers MA Theology students an optional Concentration in Sacred Scripture, which includes additional requirements.